 You can deduct your contributions and your employees can exclude these contributions from their gross income.
 SEP contributions are not subject to federal income tax withholding, social security, Medicare and federal unemployment (FUTA) taxes.

 After you send the SEP contributions to the financial institution you selected, that institution will manage the funds.
 Employees can move their SEP-IRA assets from one traditional IRA to another.
 SEP contributions can be put into stocks, mutual funds, money market funds, savings accounts and other similar types of investments.
 Each employee makes the investment decisions for his or her own account.

 Contributions to SEP accounts are always 100 percent vested, or owned, by the employee.

-SEP contributions and earnings can be withdrawn at any time, subject to the general limitations imposed on traditional IRAs.
+SEP contributions and earnings are held in SEP-IRAs and can be withdrawn at any time, subject to the general limitations imposed on traditional IRAs.
 A withdrawal is taxable in the year received.
 If a participant makes a withdrawal before age 59½, generally a 10% additional tax applies.
 SEP contributions and earnings may be rolled over tax-free to other IRAs and retirement plans.

 SEP contributions and earnings must eventually be distributed following the IRA required minimum distribution rules.

 You may roll over your SEP-IRA into most IRAs and qualified plans.